 Because he’d been framed!

 What a great way to use humor to introduce topics and concepts!
 It’s also how teachers can connect with students on a more personal level.
-There is no better way than with some stared humor.
+There is no better way than with some humor.

 Other times they are important directions for the project or art techniques.
 In the example below, Gary the Glue is instructing the kids to, “Dot, dot, dot and not a lot!”